 If you have not been in the situation of selling anything before (especially your own skills), I would suggest you take the time to study sales strategies and tips.

 When sitting someone down after a complimentary session, you must have the full belief that they are going to buy from you.
 Believe in yourself and state your prices with confidence or people will not buy from you, it really is as simple as that.

 Unfortunately, you can be a great or even fantastic trainer, but if you can’t sell, you can’t succeed.
 This is a very important skill to master.

-This list is made up of some of the most important skills to be a personal trainer that you will need if you want to be a successful personal trainer.
+This list is made up of some of the key personal trainer skills that you will need if you want to be a successful personal trainer.

 I have personally seen people without these skills fail and people with them flourish within my time in the industry.

 If you don’t currently have these skills, it’s not a problem and it certainly doesn’t mean that you can’t be a trainer, I would just suggest that you brush up on these skills and do a little research and studying before you embark on this career.

 This article will help you to become the best personal trainer you can be, and to slingshot you ahead of a lot of other pt’s you will find in my gyms and local areas.

 Now you have this advice, you can go forward and start an incredibly successful business.